cvc5/ethos/user_manual.md

 The variable list passed as the first argument to the binder is determined by applying the specified constructor (in this case `@cons`) to the list of variables, so that `(forall ((x Int)) (P x))` is syntax sugar for `(forall (@cons x) (P x))`.
 The constructor specified in declarations of binders should accept a variable number of arguments, e.g. `@cons` is declared with attribute `:right-assoc-nil`.

-Variables introduced when parsing binders are always the same for each (symbol, type) pair unless the option `--binder-fresh` is enabled, in which case the variable is always unique.
+Variables introduced when parsing binders are always the same for each (symbol, type) pair.
 In particular, this means that the definitions of `Q1` and `Q2` are syntactically identical in the above example.
 On the other hand, the definition `Q3` is distinct from both of these, since `y` is a distinct variable from `x`.

 Furthermore, note that a binder also may accept an explicit term as its first argument.
 In the above example, `Q4` has `(@cons x)` as its first argument, where `x` was explicitly defined as a variable.
-This means that the definition of `Q4` is also syntactically equivalent to the definition of `Q1` and `Q2`, again assuming that `--binder-fresh` is not enabled.
+This means that the definition of `Q4` is also syntactically equivalent to the definition of `Q1` and `Q2`.

+Note that if the option `--binder-fresh` is enabled, then when parsing reference files, the variables in binders are always fresh.
+This option does not impact how binders are parsed in Eunoia files.

 <a name="literals"></a>